hzhreal/SaveMaestro/README.md

 # Disclaimers
 - Saves created using this application will work on SaveWizard as long as you copy it from your PS4.
 - Custom save encryption are not yet handled.
-- Make sure to use the latest goldhen beta payload for the ftp server, or use hippie68's.
-This is essential for the ftp code to function.
+- Make sure you have .NET Framework 4.7.2 installed.

 # No jailbroken PS4?
-- Join my discord where I have a bot that can do the same operations, free to use and often hosted and we also have a bot for ps3 avatars. https://discord.gg/fHfmjaCXtb.
+- Join my discord where I have a bot that can do the same operations, free to use and often hosted. https://discord.gg/fHfmjaCXtb.

 # Credits
-- https://github.com/Team-Alua/cecie.nim for creating the homebrew app that makes this possible
+- https://github.com/Team-Alua/cecie.nim for creating the homebrew app that makes this possible.